apache/incubator-kie-tools/README.md

 - `yarn build:dev:until [pkg-name]` - This is fast, but not as strict.
 It skips tests, linters, and some type checks.
 Be prepared for the CI to fail on your PRs.
 - `yarn build:prod:until [pkg-name]` - The default command to build production-ready packages.
 Use that to make sure your changes are correct.

-**NOTE:** The Kogito Tooling build is parameterized by several Environment Variables.
+**NOTE:** The KIE Tools build is parameterized by several Environment Variables.
 For an extensive list of these variables, please see `packages/build-env/README.md` ([link](/packages/build-env/index.js#L24)).

 Final artifacts will be on `packages/*/dist` directories.

 ## Applications

-The Kogito Tooling project contains several applications.
+The KIE Tools project contains several applications.
 To develop each one of them individually, refer to the instructions below.

 #### VS Code Extension